Maritime Quebec: Bas-Saint-Laurent

 This region is dominated by the Appalachian Mountains except on its northern shore, and its largest city is Rimouski.
 Here, the economy revolves around education and agriculture.
 Its shores are visited by many during the summer for their beauty.
 The region is home to many visitable islands, shipwrecks, and lighthouses.

 Magdalen Islands

-This seven island archipelego is situated in the middle of the Gulf of St.Lawrence and is only populated by around 13,000 people.
+This seven island archipelago is situated in the middle of the Gulf of St.Lawrence and is only populated by around 13,000 people.
 All islands are linked together via a road, except for Entry Island - home to 70 people and also the only one of the island to be primarily anglophone.
 Its main industry is tourism, though there is also economic activity in mariculture and scientific research related to the Magdalen Islands’ insular ecosystem.
 The islands are a popular beach destination because of their warm waters and abundant coastline.
 The islands are home to the Route Verte, the longest bike trail in North America.